shangxiao/django-multitenant-demo/README.md

 targeting unique constraints.

 SQLite support will require a bit more patching within Django.
-SQLite does not support adding foreign keys with alter table statements – only within the create table statement whereas Django only supports foreign keys within create table statments as column (Django refers to these as "inline") constraints.
-The schema editor's `table_sql()` method could be patched to create table-level constraints required to create the composite foreign keys.
+SQLite does not support adding foreign keys with alter table statements – only within the create table statement.
+This would require patching `table_sql()` as mentioned above.

 #### More Possible Utilities